rodan/overlay/README.md

-## Peter's Finest Ebuild Collection
+## Peter's Exquisite Ebuild Collection

 An overlay that contains ebuilds for my open-source projects and a safe heaven for packages that were ruthlessly axed from the main Gentoo portage tree.